 - Pre-observation conference to discuss the instructor’s goals and identify the specific types of feedback the instructor desires.

-- Classroom visit on the date designated by the instructor.
+- Teaching observation on the date designated by the instructor.

-- Confidential post-observation feedback session to describe what was observed and to explore instructional enrichment strategies.
+- Post-observation feedback session to describe what was observed and explore instructional enrichment strategies.

 Academic Program Review